Sheltie Health and Grooming

 Our guide to Sheltie health offers advice on grooming, flea control, spaying, neutering, and common genetic Sheltie health issues.

 Shelties are generally a very healthy dog breed, although their genetic history does make them more prone to diseases of the skin, hip and eye.
 If you own a Shetland Sheepdog, make sure you are aware of all the common ailments - even though your dog has a good chance of never suffering any of these his whole life.

-This section also talks about the pros and cons of neutering or spaying your Sheltie - which is essential to help prevent the problem of dog overpopulation.
-You'll also learn about how to groom a Sheltie so his coat is always shiny and healthy - and how to deal with the common problem of fleas and ticks.
-We also look at the pros and cons of taking out pet insurance and what makes the best dog food diet.
+This section also talks about the pros and cons of neutering or spaying your Sheltie, which is essential to help prevent dog overpopulation.
+You'll also learn about how to groom a Sheltie so his coat is always shiny and healthy, and how to get rid of fleas and ticks.

-Should you neuter your Sheltie?
-Deciding whether or not to sterilize your dog can be a tough decision - especially when there is so much debate over the true advantages and disadvantages of neutering.
-This article covers all the pros and cons of neutering a Sheltie, taking into account the health and behavioral benefits, based on all the known facts.
-A must-read for any dog owner.
+Should you neuter your male Sheltie?
+Deciding whether or not to sterilize your dog can be a tough decision when there is so much confusion over the advantages and disadvantages.
+This article covers all the pros and cons of neutering, taking into account the health and behavioral benefits, based on all the known facts.
+A must-read for any male-dog owner.

 Have you ever fed your dog a grape as a treat?
 How about let him eat leftover meals containing onion, mushrooms or garlic?
 Does he get the odd tomato scrap when you're making a sandwich?
 Unfortunately, all these foods and more can be poisonous (and even fatal) to dogs.
-To keep your Sheltie healthy, see our list of foods that are toxic to dogs.
+To preserve your Sheltie's health, see our list of 33 foods that are toxic to dogs.